 Many of the potential public transport journey time benefits for rural settlements such as Insch would be linked to rail interventions by either reducing the travel time to the destination directly or through an onward connection with a local bus service to the destination.
-Bus priority interventions would be expected to provide and contribute to journey time improvements in the case of multi-modal journeys.
-They would also provide benefits where bus services directly serve an employment centre.
+Interchange interventions would be expected to provide and contribute to journey time improvements in the case of multi-modal journeys.